Last Updated on

 Sound is often a matter of preference, but we think most of us can agree on cost, form, and function.
 Without getting into an extended discussion, here are our picks.

-If you are looking for the best gaming earbuds we did a great post on those you can check out.
+If you are looking for the best gaming earbuds or gaming speakers, we did a great post on those you can check out.
+Alternatively you might be interested in our article on open back gaming headphones & closed back gaming headphones.

 The Best Gaming Headsets Under $100